Flowm/argos-research.github.io/pages/argOS/getting-started.md

 ### Setup SD Card

-To prepare a working SD card you can use the following shell script (similar to [eewik](https://eewiki.net/display/linuxonarm/PandaBoard#PandaBoard-SetupmicroSDcard)).
+To prepare a working SD card you can use the following example script (similar to [eewiki](https://eewiki.net/display/linuxonarm/PandaBoard#PandaBoard-SetupmicroSDcard)).

+**We are assuming DISK=/dev/mmcblk0 as your sd card device**.

 ```sh
 #!/bin/bash